jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 In the UK, I‘m currently helping the AI Safety Institute (AISI) with a project on safety cases.
 I have also supported work by the Department for Science, Innovation and Technology (DSIT) on AI risk assessments and best practices in AI safety.
 Before that, I was seconded to the Cabinet Office to work on AI regulation.

-In the US, I‘m mainly trying to support the National Institute for Standards and Technology (NIST).
+In the US, I mainly try to support the National Institute for Standards and Technology (NIST).
 I‘m part of the AI Safety Institute Consortium and regularly comment on drafts and requests for information.

 ### AI companies